 Of course, I know we can’t always have deep and trustworthy relationships with people but I don’t think it really matters what label you put on it.
 It’s more about how we try to fight loneliness and how we crave for that sense of connection, like there’s people out there that just get you, they get who you are and what you miss when they’re not around is the connection.

 And as I was meditating on that craving, I couldn’t help but realize how much it’s all intertwined with the most important relationship of all, the basic foundation of all others: the one you have with yourself.

 So now, I wonder: how do you create and nurture your relationships?

 The third video in the Celebration video series is up on Youtube.
 You can watch it here, and if you do, I’d love to read about your thoughts on it.

 So come on, don’t shy away and let me know in the comments.

-And until next week’s post, take good care of yourself (and your relationships).
+And until next time, take good care of yourself (and your relationships).

 P.S: if you know someone who might like this article or the video, please share it :)[:]